University Policies

 Handbills, flyers, posters, pamphlets, petitions in paper or electronic formats, or similar items.

-Marketing or otherwise selling, purchasing or offering goods and services for sale or purchase, distributing advertising materials, circulars or product samples, or engaging in conduct relating to a business interest or for-profit, personal, or professional economic benefit on university property or using university resources.
+Marketing or otherwise selling, purchasing or offering goods and services for sale or purchase, distributing advertising Materials, circulars or product samples, or engaging in conduct relating to a business interest or for-profit, personal, or professional economic benefit on University property or using University resources.

 5.0 Responsibilities